Table of Contents | Search Technical Documentation | References

 framework, which is the blueprint that guides the development of the cognitive assessment items and determines the content to be assessed.
 The

-National Assessment Governing Board (the Governing Board) oversees the creation of the NAEP frameworks, while the National Center for Education Statistics (NCES) oversees the development of the cognitive items and scoring rubrics.
+National Assessment Governing Board (the Governing Board) oversees the creation of the NAEP frameworks, while the National Center for Education Statistics (NCES) oversees the development of the cognitive items, scoring rubrics, and contextual items (survey questionnaires).
 The instruments created for each assessment consist of two major components: